viqueen/notion-renderer/README.md

 ## why ?

 - I was writing some notes and reflections on publishing based on my decade worth of experience in the field
-- I stumbled upon Notion
+- I stumbled upon Notion and thought I'd make friends with its API
-- I thought to make friends with its API using NodeJS, I figured it would make a great refresher
+- I figured it would make a great NodeJS and react frontend refresher ... since I trapped myself in Java/Maven backend world for way too long
-- so I ended up re-inventing one or two wheels
+- so I ended up re-inventing one or two wheels for sake of unlearning old habits and picking up new ones.

 ## how ?